astroumd/astr288p-public/overview.md

-# Overview
+# Instructor Background Overview

-Students should see the unix environment being built up little by little, hence a phased approach.
+Students should see their UNIX environment being built up little by little, hence a phased approach.
 With as little hiding of details as possible.
+For example, we give them some PDF lecture notes, but we also keep the ODP files.
+Of course not the answers to the homework.

 We will thus maintain a master git repo (with answers) that the students never see.
-This causes a bit of extra work on the instructor, and it means the student git repo will need to be incrementally grow, and any mistakes that were fixed in the student repo will need to be placed back into the master (astroumd) repo.
+This causes a bit of extra work on the instructor, and it is also meant that this way you can incrementally grow the student git repo.
+Any mistakes that were fixed in the student repo will need to be placed back into the master (astroumd) repo.

 1) simple PDF for the first (and maybe 2nd) lecture, with on-screen examples of the shell.
-This also means the corresponding ODP files are in git, that the students can see.
+Pretty soon in the 2nd lecture the students will also have to install python (e.g. via anaconda or miniconda)

-2) UNIX intro should contain
+2) UNIX intro should contain:

    1) logging in the "URSA" workstations with their "astro" account (not "umd")
    1) using a linux window manager (likely to be gnome3 now), although class does not depend on it